quantirisk/joss/README.md

 * Serializes primitive wrapper objects, sparse arrays, signed zeros, and circular references.
 * Supports serializing to readable streams.

-You may also [contact me](#contact) for customization work, technical support, and any enquiries about the serialization scheme.

 # Downloads

 | Type | Environment | Filename |